Mt. LeConte (via Alum Cave Trail)

 Roughly 2 miles from the trailhead you'll reach aptly named Inspiration Point, with its commanding views of Little Duck Hawk Ridge to the west, and Myrtle Point on Mt.
 LeConte towards the northeast.
 The Eye of the Needle, a hole in the rock at the top of Little Duck Hawk Ridge, can also be seen from Inspiration Point.

-A much better view of the Eye can be seen just a tenth of mile further up the trail.
-While descending the trail on our return trip, we watched two peregrine falcons as they playfully swooshed through the air near the Eye.
-By the way, Peregrine falcons are also known as duck hawks.
+A much better view of the Eye can be found a tenth-of-a-mile further up the trail.
+While descending the trail on our return trip we watched two peregrine falcons as they playfully swooshed through the air near the Eye.
+By the way, Peregrine falcons are also known as Duck Hawks.

 At 2.2 miles you'll reach Alum Cave, which really isn't a cave, but is actually a concaved bluff, about 80 feet in height, and roughly 500 feet in length.
 During the warmer months of the year water drips off from the ledges above.
 In the winter these droplets turn into large icicles.